gengxingri/Coding-for-Everyone-C-Cpp/README.md

-# Coding-for-Everyone-C-C-
+# C-for-Everyone-Programming-Fundamentals
-This is a Coursera course.
+This course is part of the Coding for Everyone: C and C++ Specialization which is available on coursera offered by University of Califormia, Santa Cruz.